Pushkinsky lyceum № 1500: History

 Pushkinsky lyceum №1500 was established on 1 September 1999 by the initiative of academic D.S.Likhachev.
-It was opened to the bicentenary of the birth of Pushkin.

 In 2011 Pushkinsky lyceum №1500 was united with the school №1481 and from that time it had two buildings (the one on the Milutinsky lane, the second one on the Sretensky boulevard).
-Children, who were in the 1-9 grades, studied in the second building.
-Children, who were in 10-11 grades, studied in the first building.

 In 2015 Pushkinsky lyceum №1500 was united with State budgetary educational institution of Moscow city secondary school №1652, State budgetary educational institution of Moscow city secondary school №282, State budgetary educational institution of Moscow city kindergarten №115, State budgetary educational institution of Moscow city kindergarten №1042, State budgetary educational institution of Moscow city kindergarten №927, State budgetary educational institution of Moscow city kindergarten №37.
 The full name of this union remains Pushkinsky lyceum №1500.

 Traditions

 Every year "Likhachev readings" take place in Pushkinsky lyceum №1500.
-It is an event where students are made into groups according to the subject they want to talk about (e.g. biology, history, Russian etc.).
-Every year they talk about specific topic.
+It is an event where students are made into groups according to the subject they want to talk about.